he-dev/SmartConfig/README.md

     .From(new AppConfigStore());
 ```

-That's it!
+Done!
 You are ready to use the values now by simply going to the setting via the setting class you've just defined:

 ```cs
 Console.WriteLine(ExampleAppConfig.PrimeNumber); // outputs: 7
 ```

-As you see the call is really simple.
-You just need to say which settings you want to load.
-By default **`SmartConfig`** uses the `AppConfigSource` as a data source so we didn't specified any here explicitly.

-### Using `SqlServerStore`

-We're halfway there.
-Now we want to load the actual settings from the database table that in its simplest form has just two columns:
+### How to use `SqlServerStore`?

+`SqlServerStore` is not longer a part of the core package and needs to be installed separately:

+`Install-Package SmartConfig.DataStores.SqlServer`

+To be able to use the `SqlServerStore` we first need a table to work with.
+Let's create one.
+For now it will have only two columns: `[Name]` and `[Value]` where the `[Name]` is the PK.

 ```sql
 CREATE TABLE [dbo].[Setting]